Patria of Constantinople

 From an archaeological point of view, the Patria are an invaluable record of the early history of Byzantium and the various monuments of Constantinople.
 However, their accounts must be examined with care, since they often mix facts with fiction and urban legends.
-From a political point of view, the Patria are interesting because of their portrayal of the Emperors, who are relatively absent from the account of the imperial city, and are largely confined to a role as "chronological indicators".
+From a political point of view, the Patria are interesting because of their treatment of the Emperors, who are relatively absent from the account of the imperial city, and are largely confined to a role as "chronological indicators".